Investment Banking: South Africa Edition

 Beyond that, the products are much simpler: convertibles were only introduced in 2007, and credit default swaps still do not exist.

 We also have some unique products you won’t find anywhere else, such as those used to fund BEE (Black Economic Empowerment) deals.

-Banks have flatter structures and there’s not much of a “ladder” – go-getters thrive and get deals, while those looking for a clear career path are often frustrated.
+Banks have flatter structures, and there’s not much of a “ladder” – go-getters thrive and get deals, while those looking for a traditional investment banking career path are often frustrated.

 Even though I went for the MBA degree, it’s not too common among bankers here – most are either CAs (Chartered Accountants) or have a CFA combined with some type of mathematical degree.

 And then a fair number of bankers don’t have finance degrees at all – they come from other industries and are simply good at making rain.

 M&I Note: Once again, despite my bias against the CFA it may be more useful in emerging markets such as South Africa.